%20(2).avif)

 .avif)

-Azure Landing Zone is a reference architecture and set of implementation patterns for establishing a secure, scalable, and governed environment on Microsoft Azure.
-It is commonly used by platform and cloud teams to standardize how Azure subscriptions, identity, networking, and security controls are set up, so new workloads can be deployed consistently and with less risk.
+Azure Landing Zone is a reference architecture and implementation approach for establishing a secure, scalable, and governed foundation on Microsoft Azure.
+It is typically used by cloud and platform teams to standardize how subscriptions, identity, networking, and security controls are configured so new workloads can be deployed consistently with fewer governance gaps.

 The cloud is a general term used to describe resources such as computing and storage that are provided as services managed by the cloud provider.
 Nowadays cloud providers offer a wide variety of services: Databases, Orchestration tools, Messaging queues, etc.